Cost-sharing reductions is a form of financial assistance available to Marketplace enrollees.

 Who pays for cost-sharing reductions?

-The federal government reimburses each health insurance company for the estimated costs of reducing the cost-sharing that would otherwise be charged to the consumer under their standard Silver plans.
+The federal government was supposed to reimburses each health insurance company for the estimated costs of reducing the cost-sharing that would otherwise be charged to the consumer under their standard Silver plans.
+The Trump administration mucked this up.

-♦ For 2021 coverage, the cost of CSR will continue to be added to silver plan rates.
+♦ For 2023 coverage, in most states the cost of CSR will continue to be added to silver plan rates.

 How are cost-sharing reduction plans decided?